greenerservices/version1/app/principles/actions/9a-consider-choice-of-coding-languages-and-frameworks.md

   parent:  9.
 Develop and test for efficiency
 ---

-The choice of languages and frameworks can impact efficiency and consumption.
+The choice of software languages and frameworks can impact efficiency and energy consumption.

 ### Likely Lead Roles